astropy/astropy/docs/development/pd/contributing_documentation.rst

 .. _contributing.howto-build-docs:

-How to build the pandas documentation
+How to build the astropy documentation
 ---------------------------------------

 Requirements
 ~~~~~~~~~~~~

-First, you need to have a development environment to be able to build pandas
+First, you need to have a development environment to be able to build astropy
 (see the docs on :ref:`creating a development environment <contributing_environment>`).

 Building the documentation